Encore Azaleas are some of the most popular landscape plants on the market today! However, with so many varieties, where do you begin?

 This is another fantastic hedge variety, whether trimmed or untrimmed.
 Left to grow naturally they tend to have a soft, rounded shape.
 If pruned, they can be shaped into somewhat uniform hedges.
 Alternatively, try it as a foundation planting, as a taller element in a mixed garden bed, as a specimen, or even in containers.
 Due to the random nature of the bloom patterns, the Encore Lily creates quite a statement in mass plantings as well.

 The Autumn Angel is a stunning dwarf azalea variety unlike any other!
 This is one of those plant selections that really lives up to its name.
 Single-form blooms emerge with 5 bright, clear white petals with lightly ruffled edges.
 These ethereal blooms appear delicate, but they’re quite prolific and hardy.

 The leaves are thin, rounded, smooth, and glossy, with an attractive true green hue and notable light green veining.
-The branches are petite, but rigid, and grow with a naturally dense form.
+The branches are petite but rigid, and grow in a naturally dense form.